Zwirled/readme-generator/assets/generated/README.md

 ## Installation

-Installation
+2

 ## Usage

-Usage
+3

 ## License

-This project is licensed under the Apache License 2.0 license.
+This project is licensed under the MIT license.

 ## Contributing

-Guidelines for contributing
+4

 ## Tests

-Running tests
+5

 ## Questions

-Please send any questions you have to Email@address.com and I will get back to you as soon as I can.
+Please send any questions you have to 6@f.com and I will get back to you as soon as I can.